-No. You can register (the fee is currently $65) to take the GED exam right away; however, taking the CASAS and GED practice tests during the initial week will help you determine how ready you are, and will actually help predict your scores!
+No. You can register (the fee is currently $65) to take the HSE exams right away; however, taking the CASAS and HSE practice tests during the initial week will help you determine how ready you are, and will actually help predict your scores!
 You can bypass taking the classes if your scores indicate you are now ready.
-Contact testing services for additional test registration information.
+Contact Testing Services for additional test registration information.

 The classes are unique in that each session is tailored to meet the specific needs of the students enrolled in that session.
-This is determined through a series of pre-tests, practice tests and administration of the Comprehensive Adult Student Assessment System (CASAS).
+This is determined through a GAIN pre-test and a HSE practice test.

 Classes are scheduled in 12-week blocks and usually have 25-40 students enrolled.

-If you have a strong desire to pass the GED exam, in as short a time as possible, and are committed to making that happen, then this is class is for you.
+If you have a strong desire to pass the HSE exam, in as short a time as possible, and are committed to making that happen, then this is class is for you.

 Your CASAS reading and math scores need to be 235 and 220 respectively.
-Your practice-GED exams need to be at least 400 each (for all five areas).
-If your scores are below these guidelines, you will need to strengthen those areas before beginning GED preparation.
-TMCC offers individual tutoring and small group classes in reading, writing and math in preparation for GED study.
+Your practice-HSE exams need to be at least 400 each (for all five areas).
+If your scores are below these guidelines, you will need to strengthen those areas before beginning HSE preparation.
+TMCC offers individual tutoring and small group classes in reading, writing and math in preparation for HSE study.
 These classes are offered through Adult Basic Education and also English as a Second Language classes.

 To help you chart the best course of academic action, schedule an appointment with a Student Placement Advisor.